kubernetes-sigs/cloud-provider-equinix-metal/README.md

 - No control plane load-balancing (or at least, none known to CCM)

 ### CCM Managed

+#### Equinix Metal Load Balancer

+If you have configured the CCM to use Equinix Metal Load Balancers (EMLB) for service load balancing, you can also choose to use EMLB for control plane load balancing.
+To enable control plane load balancing with EMLB:

+1. Create a Load Balancer using the Equinix Metal API or Web UI
+1. When starting the CCM
+   - set the [configuration](#Configuration) for load balancing with EMLB, e.g. env var `METAL_LOAD_BALANCER=emlb://<metro>`, where `<metro>` is the metro in which you want the CCM to create your load balancers
+   - set the [configuration](#Configuration) for the control plane EIP tag, e.g. env var `METAL_LOAD_BALANCER_ID=<id>`, where `<id>` is the ID of the Load Balancer you created earlier

+When run with the correct configuration, on startup, CCM will automatically update your Load Balancer to send traffic to your control plane nodes.

+#### Elastic IP Load Balancer

 It is a common procedure to use Elastic IP as Control Plane endpoint in order to have a static endpoint that you can use from the outside, or when configuring